reviniere/TwitchControl/README.md

 # Twitch Control for Hades

+* Twitch viewers can send commands in chat which will update the game state live
+* Your Twitch bot can respond with helpful error messages
+* Includes built-in configurable per-user and per-command cooldown timers

+**For viewers looking for the list of available commands, scroll to the bottom of this page.**

 ## Credits

 <b>Author:</b> Reviniere (come say hi on [Twitch](https://twitch.tv/reviniere), especially let me know if you're going to stream with this mod, I'd love to stop by)